 The Status of SNAP Rules 20 and 21

 This Earth Day, as you’re examining your environmental footprint and risk assessment for global warming, prepare for the HFC refrigerant phasedown with Trakref by revisiting the status of SNAP Rules 20 and 21; these are two EPA rules that you should know about for environmental sustainability and ESG reporting, since they look to decrease our impact on the ozone layer.

 Between the two, SNAP Rules 20 and 21, have had an interesting series of events—from publication to a lawsuit to a rulemaking back to a lawsuit and states adopting them in-between—over the past several years.
-The reason for such a twist and turn of events is precisely because of their HFC bans that apply to certain refrigeration and air-conditioning (new and retrofit) end-uses.
+The reason for such a twist and turn of events is precisely because of their HFC bans that apply to certain refrigeration and air-conditioning (new and retrofit) end-uses in production and import.

 The 2017 Mexichem Fluor, Inc. v.
-EPA complicated these two rules and how their HFC bans apply.
-Thus, this post provides an update on and revisits SNAP Rules 20 and 21.
+EPA complicated these two rules and how their HFC bans apply to refrigerant tracking.
+Thus, this post provides an update on and revisits United States SNAP Rules 20 and 21.
 After all, you may be wondering: What bans still apply to my corporate sustainability initiatives and will be addressed in sustainability audit questions – and which ones don’t?

 SNAP Rules 20 & 21

 In SNAP Rules 20 and 21, various HFC refrigerants used in air conditioning systems were listed as unacceptable in various end-uses in the refrigeration and air-conditioning sectors.

-SNAP Rule 20 has HFC prohibitions that apply to stationary refrigeration, specifically retail food refrigeration equipment (new and retrofit).
+SNAP Rule 20 has HFC prohibitions that apply to stationary refrigeration and air conditioners, specifically retail food refrigeration equipment (new and retrofit).
 The effective dates began in 2016 and went through 2020.